Ontario Highway 17: Sault Ste. Marie

 At Sault Ste.
 Marie, the expressway segment currently ends six kilometres short of its eventual terminus at Black Road and Second Line, as an agreement has yet to be reached with the Batchawana First Nation regarding land use through Rankin.
 The completion date for this segment is not currently known.
 In the interim, highway traffic travels between the expressway and the current highway alignment through Sault Ste.
 Marie by means of the previously planned northerly extension of Trunk Road.

 The former segment of Highway 17 through Garden River was initially redesignated as part of Highway 638, although the Garden River First Nation disputed this designation and insisted that the highway be renamed Highway 17B.
 As of February 2009, the former route is now designated as Highway 17B.
 In February 2010, Garden River's band council publicly warned that they would consider imposing tolls on the routes of both Highway 17 and Highway 17B through their territory if the provincial government did not assist the council with a funding shortfall of approximately $1 million.

-In February 2011, the Ministry of Transportation announced that the expressway's current level intersection at Highway 638 in Echo Bay will be upgraded to a full interchange.
+In February 2011, the Ministry of Transportation announced that the expressway's current level intersection at Highway 638 in Echo Bay will be converted to a full interchange.

 Thunder Bay and Kenora

 Construction started in 2004 on a westerly extension of Thunder Bay's Harbour Expressway, from the Thunder Bay Expressway to Vibert Road, intended to serve as a new alignment for Highways 11 and 17.

 In July 2008 the federal and provincial governments announced a $6.2 billion infrastructure program that makes the four-laning of Hwys.
 11 and 17 near Kenora and Thunder Bay a priority.
 Engineering work on twinning 11/17 between Nipigon and Thunder Bay was to begin in 2008.
 On May 1, 2009 the federal and provincial government announced that twinning of Highway 11/17 would begin in 2010.

 On May 15, 2009, the federal and provincial government announced that twinning of Highway 17 at the Manitoba/Ontario boundary easterly toward Kenora would also begin in 2010.
-Construction to twin the highway between Ouimet and Dorion northeast of Thunder Bay is currently underway.
+Construction to twin the highway between Ouimet and Dorion northeast of Thunder Bay was finished in 2023.

 On November 19, 2021, the first contracts for the twinning of Highway 17 east from the Manitoba boundary to Kenora were signed.
-Work is set to begin in the spring of 2022 on the portion from the provincial boundary to Highway 673.
+Work is underway on the portion from the provincial boundary to Highway 673.